LorenzoZaccagnini/multirequest/README.md

 # multirequest

-This is a program in GO that makes multiple HTTP GET request taking the URLs from a text file.
+This is a program in GO that makes multiple HTTP GET requests taking the URLs from a text file.
 The multiple requests are made concurrently using **[Goroutines](https://go.dev/doc/effective_go#goroutines)**.

 ## How to run